foxythemes/keyremover-cli/README.md

 -s, --src    Source path of origin JSON file
--d, --dest   Destination path of modified JSON file -k, --key    Key that will be removed of JSON file
+-d, --dest   Destination path of modified JSON file -k, --key    Key that will be removed on JSON file

 ```